 Web Application can inform you about a new message or update you on currently viewed content, etc. Push notifications increase user engagement, which makes the interaction between the content provider and user more valuable.

 The app can be updated in a background system when you don’t use it.
 It proves handy and useful, especially in places where your internet connection is slow or very poor.
-Later, waiting time for the required data is significantly shorter, all you need is already downloaded.
+Later, the waiting time for the required data is significantly shorter.
+All you need is already downloaded.

 How does it work?